Introducing the Virtual Fundraising Monitor 2020

 You’ll also find case studies and quotes from several charities, including The Alzheimer’s Society, ABF The Soldiers’ Charity and Edinburgh Children’s Hospital Charity who have all kindly shared their experiences of running virtual events and their key learnings.

-The full report can be downloaded on massive’s website.
+The full report can be downloaded here.
 We’ve pulled out a few fascinating snippets from the report to share with you.

 There are virtual opportunities for charities of all sizes